Docs

 });

-You usually don't need to specify cache hints for every in your schema.
+You usually don't need to specify cache hints for every field in your schema.
 Instead, we recommend doing the following as a starting point:

-• Set a maxAge for every with a that actually fetches data from a data source (such as a database or REST API).
+• Set a maxAge for every field with a resolver that actually fetches data from a data source (such as a database or REST API).
 You can base the value of maxAge on the frequency of updates that are made to the relevant data.

 • Note that you can only set inheritMaxAge statically.